solana-foundation/developer-content/content/guides/dapps/cash-app.md

 - `getDomainKeySync` - a function that returns the public key associated with the provided domain name.
 This can be implemented anywhere there is a user input for a public key.
-Now the user only needs to type in a username when searching for an account, exactly as you do with cash app.
+Now the user only needs to type in a username when searching for an account, exactly as you do with Cash App.
 This is what SNS calls a
   [direct lookup](https://sns.guide/domain-name/domain-direct-lookup.html).